-In terms of total net tax-supported debt, California remains at the top of the list with \$93.4 billion outstanding followed by New York with \$61.0 billion; both states experienced declines in their NTSD due to continued pay down of debt.
-Nebraska remains at the bottom of the list with only \$18.2 million; they too experienced a decline from the prior year.
-Virginia remained twelfth this year with \$11.3 billion outstanding compared to \$10.8 billion outstanding in the prior year.
+In terms of total net tax-supported debt, California remains at the top of the list with \$87.0 billion outstanding followed by New York with \$60.6 billion.
+California has continued to experience a decline in its NTSD due to continued pay down of debt and while New York had also been experiencing declines its NTSD debt increased in the most recent year.
+Wyoming replaced Nebraska at the bottom of the list with only \$24.3 million of NTSD.
+Both Wyoming and Nebraska do not issue G.O. debt.
+Virginia added approximately \$616 million of NTSD taking Moody's total to \$12.5 billion compared to \$11.9 billion outstanding in the prior year.
+Although Virginia experienced an increase in NTSD and the various NTSD ratios, Virginia declined to the 12th highest NTSD from 11th the prior year.